AlexOrlek/MOBtyping/README.md

 # Example

 After cloning the repository, you will find a Genbank file of a plasmid called pNUC (accession KU852461.1) which is not present in the plasmid database, having been added to NCBI since the original database was compiled.
+For details see Olivia et al. 2017 (article in '/untyped_plasmids' directory).
 Make sure you have also downloaded the plasmid database and added it to the '/plasmiddatabase' directory, as described above.
 To MOB type the untyped pNUC plasmid, run the following code from the command line:

 ```